viral-vector/vue-upload-image/README.md

 # vue-image-uploader
-Configurable image preview and ajax up-uploader
+Configurable image uploader with preview

  + drag and drop with input backup
  + image previews